Have you been to the market lately? There is a bounty of fresh local goodness to be found at the Farmers Market in September, straight from the field!

 Health benefits: Vitamins A and C, folate, fiber, magnesium, potassium

-What to look for: Choose zucchini or yellow squash that are less than eight inches long and firm, with bright skin.
+What to look for: Choose zucchini or yellow squash that is less than eight inches long and firm, with bright skin.
 Organic is important for yellow squash!

 Health benefits: Beta-carotene, antioxidants, fiber, calcium, copper, folate, protein, manganese, potassium